LGBTQIA+ Community and Mental Health

 Is Treatment Available In My State?The LGBTQIA+ Community and Mental Health

-People in the LGBTQIA+ community can face unique mental health challenges.
-In keeping with our mission to expand mental health care access to everyone, LifeStance Health does not discriminate against members of the LGBTQIA+ community or their families.Â
+Individuals in the LGBTQIA+ community can face unique mental health challenges.
+In keeping with our mission to expand mental health care access, LifeStance does not discriminate against members of the LGBTQIA+ community or their families.

-People in this community experience high rates of certain mental health conditions, including anxiety disorders, traumatic disorders, and depression.
+Individuals in this community experience high rates of certain mental health conditions, including anxiety disorders, traumatic disorders, and depression.
 Discrimination in various settings is a major contributor to this problem.
-The antidote is for people in the LGBTQIA+ community to have safe, inclusive spaces and supportive people in their lives.Â
+One antidote may be for individuals in the LGBTQIA+ community to have safe, inclusive spaces and supportive people in their lives.

 What is Gender Dysphoria?